cysouw/diathesis/text/c06_prepositions.md

 ### Purposive/beneficiary *für* {#sec:prepositions-fur}

 The preposition *für* has a ~~beneficiary~~ reading with human participants and a more general ~~purposive~~ interpretation with non-human participants.
 Beneficiary *für* often appears in alternation with a dative [@next a,b], see [@sec:prepositions-dative-antipassive-accusative].
-However, a beneficiary *für* is possible with many more verbs as an adverbial phrase [@next c] with such a dative alternation being impossible [@next d].
+However, a beneficiary *für* is possible with many more verbs as an adverbial phrase [@next c], with such a dative alternation being impossible [@next d].

 ::: ex
 a.
 Ich kaufe ein Buch für dich.